Menu

 Nordhavns Tunnel

-The Tunnel will be 1,4 km long, and it is a continuation of an exsisting tunnel of 900 m in length.
-TThe new Tunnel is prepared for further extension to an eastly Ringroad as Tunnel to Copenhagen Airport.
+The Tunnel will be 1,4 km long, and it is a continuation of an existing tunnel of 900 m in length.
+The new Tunnel is prepared for further extension to an eastly Ring road as Tunnel to Copenhagen Airport.
 The Construction take part in the middle of Copenhagen, and is going under the biggest Lightboat-harbour in Denmark.
 The total cost of the Project is about 4 bio.
 Dkr, and the Tunnel is expected opened for traffic in the middle of 2027.

 The tour will take the participants through a sample of Copenhagen’s bicycle infrastructure, including iconic solutions like the Bicycle Snake and the busiest bike path in the World on Queen Louise’s Bridge.
 We will also look at solutions for pedestrians, universal design and urban design.